hanabi/hanabi.github.io/docs/level_9.md

 ---
 id: level_9
-title: Level 9 - Bluffs
+title: Level 9 - Special Discards
 ---

 - Level 9 strategies should only be learned if you have 140+ games of experience with the group.